-You can read more about these 7 types of questions in our article on case interview questions types.
+You can read more about case interviews and how to prepare for them, in our free case interview guide.
 You can also get a sense of what candidate-led case interviews are like, using the video below.
-As we mentioned, case interviews at PWC Consulting (and Strategy&) are typically candidate-led and therefore use the same format as BCG and Bain.
+As we mentioned, case interviews at PwC Consulting (and Strategy&) are typically candidate-led and therefore use the same format as BCG and Bain.

 - Candidates get divided into groups of 4 to 6

 - Each group is given information about a case (i.e. a client facing a problem)